Is being in an area that’s growing quickly a good thing or a bad thing?

-To figure out which cities are growing the most, we simply had to look at the growth rates for cities sine the begining of the decade, according to the American Community Survey put out by the census every year.
+To figure out which cities are growing the most, we simply had to look at the growth rates for cities sine the beginning of the decade, according to the American Community Survey put out by the census every year.
 Specifically:

-- Population in 2016
+- Current Population

 - Population in 2010

-- Growth rate from 2010 to 2016 (The latest available data which came out in Dec 2017)
+- Growth rate from 2010 to Current (The latest available data which came out in Dec 2018)

-We ranked all 144 Minnesota cities with a population over 5,000 people from highest growth rate to lowest.
+We ranked all 146 Minnesota cities with a population over 5,000 people from highest growth rate to lowest.